 This doesn’t mean you sit on the couch and binge the latest TV-series.
 It means you stop trying to meddle with things that you cannot control.

 It means you center yourself in the present moment and listen to your heart.

 You do what you can with what you have.
 That’s all you have to do.
 That’s all you can ever do.

 The Bottom Line

 The struggle isn’t necessarily a bad thing, because it helps you let go of the baggage you’ve been carrying all this time.
+It helps you grow.

 The good news is that you don’t have to try and get rid of this baggage.
 You don’t have to get rid of your “problems.”